tongjixianing/AdminUserPostWebAppApplication/README.md

 * Locate the main class - AdminUserPostWebAppApplication and Right click Run 'AdminUserPostWebAppApplication'

-* In the console , watch for the following output to indicate Web server starts:
+* In the console, watch for the following output which indicate Web server starts:

    - Tomcat started on port(s): 8080 (http) with context path ''

 * Go to browser, type http://localhost:8080/admin/ which calls the admin rest API to list all posts for each user.
   - The output is in Json format
-  - There are 10 users and each user has 10 posts
+  - There are 10 users and each user has 10 posts.
+One thing to illustrate is that the output is with tailored user information of userID, name, username and email which is good enough to identify the user and its posts by UserId.
+I explictly do not include other user information such as address, phone, website, company because there is no need to merge everything together.
   - The [sample API output Json file](https://github.com/tongjixianing/AdminUserPostWebAppApplication/blob/master/alluserposts.json)

 * Test case is under com/example/adminuserpostwebapp/AdminAPIControllerTest.java